mpsonntag/prespost/201900_GSoC/Proposals.md

-# GIN Continuous integration microservice for scientific data
+# Continuous integration for research data

 The G-Node Data Infrastructure (GIN) services[1] provide a platform for management and sharing of data in neuroscience.
 Inspired by